dohack-io/aja/README.md

 # Aja Backend Repository
 This is the backend repository of the Aja team.
-For more information on the generell project please visit the [frontend README](https://github.com/dohack-io/aja-frontend/blob/master/README.md).
+For more information on the general project please visit the [frontend README](https://github.com/dohack-io/aja-frontend/blob/master/README.md).

 The here included server runs on NodeJs and uses the express framework to create a small API.